graphql/graphql-http/docs/classes/client.NetworkError.md

 • **response**: `undefined` \| `Response`

-The underlyig response thats considered an error.
+The underlying response thats considered an error.

 Will be undefined when no response is received, instead an unexpected network error.